ghostnear/VBox/readme.md

 # VBox - Multiplatform emulator written in V

 ## Current targets
+- [ ] Integrate VBox with VStorm.
+That requires more features on the VStorm side of things.
 - [ ] Have a BytePusher virtual machine.
 - [ ] Have a working GUI to manage ROM files.
 - [ ] Make the VM render to the screen.